rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/chart-options/_index.md

 By default Rancher server will detect and import the `local` cluster it's running on.
 User with access to the `local` cluster will essentially have "root" access to all the clusters managed by Rancher server.

-> **Important:**  If you turn addLocal off, most Rancher v2.5 features won't work, including the EKS provisioner.
+> **Important if you are considering upgrading to Rancher v2.5:**  If you turn addLocal off, most Rancher v2.5 features won't work, including the EKS provisioner.
+In Rancher v2.5, the restrictedAdmin option is used to prevent users from modifying the local cluster.

 If this is a concern in your environment you can set this option to "false" on your initial install.